 Lee J. Strang, Cases and Materials on Federal Constitutional Law: The Reconstruction Amendments (LexisNexis 2012) (Volume 5 in the Modular Casebook Series).

-Lee J. Strang, Cases and Materials on Federal Constitutional Law: The First Amendment (forthcoming LexisNexis 2013) (Volume 6 in the Modular Casebook Series).
+Lee J. Strang, Cases and Materials on Federal Constitutional Law: The First Amendment (LexisNexis 2014) (Volume 6 in the Modular Casebook Series).

 Lee J. Strang, Cases and Materials on Federal Constitutional Law: Introduction to Interpretative Methods, and Federal Judicial Power (2d ed.
 LexisNexis forthcoming 2014) (Volume 1 in the Modular Casebook Series)